-If you’ve decided that 2022 is going to be the year that you finally get round to learning that new language you’ve always wanted to, then you may be trying to decide whether Spanish or Portuguese is the best choice.
+If you’ve decided that 2022 is going to be the year that you finally get round to learning that new language you’ve always wanted to, then you may be trying to decide whether learn Spanish or learn Portuguese is the best choice.

 Perhaps you’re planning on vacationing, traveling, or you want to learn a language to help progress your career.